Vaccines & Screening

 • If you need testing guidance for COVID symptoms, exposure, or return to work following COVID infection, visit the Digital Screener or call the COVID Hotline (415-514-7328) for more information.

-• BCH Oakland employees should email Employee Health or call x3620.
+• BCH Oakland employees should email Employee Health or call 510-428-3620, Option 4.

 Tuberculosis screening

-• Only staff identified by OHS as working in high-risk areas or roles and as having a negative TB skin test (PPD) the previous year will be required to complete both the annual TB symptom screening questionnaire AND an annual TB skin test (PPD).
+Staff identified by OHS as working in high-risk areas or roles and as having a negative TB skin test (PPD) the previous year will be required to complete both the annual TB symptom screening questionnaire AND an annual TB skin test (PPD).

-TB Surveillance Program
+BCH Oakland TB Flex Program

 UCSF requires baseline and annual tuberculosis skin testing for all occupational groups that meet the definitions of Risk Category I and II defined in the UCSF Communicable Disease Surveillance and Vaccination Policy and have contact with patients or human subjects through their work or research in the UCSF Medical Center and Ambulatory Care Clinic practices.
 Newly hired Medical Center employees must complete the TB screening process prior to their start of employment date.
-All eligible personnel must participate annually.

 Personnel who have tested positive in the past are required to have one baseline chest X-ray and thereafter complete an annual symptom review by dropping by one of our drop-in clinic locations during business hours.
 Chest X-rays will not be performed annually, but only if indicated based on the clinical presentation.
 At any time, if any employee has symptoms of TB (persistent cough, low grade fevers, unexplained weight loss, night sweats) further evaluation must be done.
 Please consult Occupational Health Services.